sisihagen/website/content/en/blog/2020/09/regime-change-in-lebanon.md

 Moments after the explosion, Washington put its public relations operations into hyperdrive, seeking to portray itself as a noble protector of Lebanon.

-Secretary of State Mike Pompeo – the former CIA director who quipped, “We lied, we cheated, we stole; we had entire training courses” – promised support following the blast.
+Secretary of State Mike Pompeo – the former CIA director who quipped, "We lied, we cheated, we stole; we had entire training courses” – promised support following the blast.

 {{< tweet "1291051505127227392" >}}